 Hospice of Mercy works with each patient and his or her physician to prepare a personal, comprehensive plan of care, involving as many caregivers as are needed or desired.

-"So often in health care, patients aren't able to make their own decisions, but in hospice, the patients and families are able to direct everything, allowing them to live their last days in the manner they choose."
-Jo Johnson, Hospice of Mercy patient care coordinator
+"So often in health care, patients aren't able to make their own decisions, but in hospice, the patients and families are able to direct everything, allowing them to live their last days in the manner they choose." - Colleen Mohr, Hospice of Mercy nurse practitioner.

 Bereavement services include personal contacts, educational programs, a monthly newsletter, and support groups.
 Hospice of Mercy staff members stay in touch with families for as long as a year after a loved one's death